Connect with others who understand.

 Written by Kelly Crumrin

-Only three drugs are specifically approved by the U.S. Food and Drug Administration (FDA) to treat fibromyalgia.
-Many other drugs are not indicated for fibromyalgia but are commonly prescribed off-label to treat the condition.
+There are currently only three drugs specifically approved by the U.S. Food and Drug Administration (FDA) to treat fibromyalgia.
+However, many other drugs are prescribed off-label for fibromyalgia.
+This means that while the medication isn’t specifically approved to treat fibromyalgia, doctors often prescribe it because it may help with fibromyalgia symptoms.

 Antidepressants

-Some antidepressants have been proven to help ease chronic pain, especially neuropathic pain.
+Some antidepressants have been proven to help ease chronic pain, especially nerve pain.
 Of course, antidepressants can also help treat depression, another common symptom of fibromyalgia.

-All antidepressants work by changing the balance of neurotransmitters – chemicals that transmit nerve signals – in the brain.
-Each class of antidepressant works in a slightly different way.
-Common symptoms of most antidepressants include drowsiness and sexual dysfunction, especially for the first few weeks or months.
+All antidepressants work by changing the balance of neurotransmitters — chemicals that transmit nerve signals — in the brain.
+Each class of antidepressants works in a slightly different way.
+Common side effects of most antidepressants include drowsiness and sexual dysfunction, especially for the first few weeks or months.

 Anti-Seizure Medications